-Breast cancer is often first suspected when a lump or change in the breast is found or when an abnormal area is seen on a mammogram.
-Most of the time, these findings do not turn out to be cancer.
+Breast cancer is often first suspected when a lump or a change is found in the breast or, when an abnormal area is seen on a mammogram.
+Most of the time, these findings don’t turn out to be cancer.
 However, the only way to know for sure is through follow-up tests.
-Learning about these tests and how to interpret their results can help you understand your diagnosis and make treatment choices that are best for you.

 This section describes how breast cancer is diagnosed and the factors that affect prognosis and guide treatment.

 If your mammogram or clinical breast exam shows something abnormal, you will need follow-up tests to check whether or not the finding is cancer.

 Sometimes, breast cancer can be ruled out with a follow-up mammogram, breast ultrasound or a breast MRI.
 However, if these tests show the finding might be breast cancer.

 A biopsy removes tissue from a suspicious area so that it can be studied under a microscope to see if cancer is present.
 There are two main types of biopsies used to diagnose (or rule out) breast cancer: needle biopsies and surgical biopsies.
 Most often, a needle biopsy is done first.
 Then, if needed, a surgical biopsy is done.

 The breast tissue removed during a biopsy is sent to a pathologist.
 The pathologist examines the tissue and prepares a report of the findings, including the diagnosis.

 There’s a reason people say waiting is the hardest part.
 It can be scary, especially when you’re waiting for your biopsy results.
 Stay calm—most biopsies in the U.S. don’t show cancer .

 So, your doctor said the words, “You have breast cancer” and suddenly, everything stopped.
 He or she probably kept talking, but chances are you couldn’t digest it at the time or didn’t fully understand everything that was said.